Skip to main content

 (b) Serious risk non-compliances are listed in rule 3301-37-02 of the Administrative Code for preschools and rule 3301-32-11 of the Administrative Code for school child programs.

-(c) The accumulation of points shall not be within the previous twelve months prior to the registration date and between the registration date and the star rating effective date.
+(c) The accumulation of points are not to be within the previous twelve months prior to the registration date and between the registration date and the rating effective date.

-(d) If a licensing inspection has not occurred within twelve months, the most recent licensing inspection shall be considered.
+(d) If a licensing inspection has not occurred within twelve months, the most recent licensing inspection is to be considered.

 Supplemental Information